 Field of Light, Uluru details

-Playing there: The Field of Light shines out until December 2020.
-The four-and-a-half-hour, three-course A Night at Field of Light Dinner inspired by bush tucker costs $250 per person (with matching wines).
-Other options range from the Field of Light Pass ($42) to a helicopter flight over the display ($615 per adult).
+It is currently open for tours with a Field of Light pass ($45).
+The four-and-a-half-hour, three-course A Night at Field of Light Dinner inspired by bush tucker costs $280 per person (with Australian wines and beers as well).
+Other options include a Field of Light Star Pass with viewings of the work and outback canapes with sparkling wine or beer.

-Staying there: Ayers Rock Resort offers an array of family-friendly accommodation options including the five-star Sails in the Desert.
-Book ahead to glamp at Longitude 131.
+Ayers Rock Resort offers an array of family-friendly accommodation options including the five-star Sails in the Desert.
+Book ahead to go glamping at Longitude 131.